yeekom/RBXproxy/README.md

 ## Features

-- 🔒 Automatic certificate generation
+- 🔒 Automatic certificate generation and management
 - 🔌 Seamless integration with Roblox
 - 🧩 Support for custom mitmproxy addons
 - 🛠️ Network traffic analysis and debugging